 For example, if the temperature is cold, consider buying a swaddle or a sleeping bag that is cozier and thicker.
 At the same time, test the bag a few times to be sure that it wouldn’t suffocate the baby after a while of using it.

 Aside from making your baby sleep well, the blanket should also feature a design that bolsters the safety of the baby.

 You don’t want to invest in a swaddle or sleeping sack that will reduce your baby’s breathing because of excessive wrapping.

-Your concern for the safety of your baby should also extend to the arms.
+Trusted SourceMyths about baby sleep and SIDS, debunked by an expert - CNN We need more training to get a driver’s license than to become a parent, in our culture. edition.cnn.com should also extend to the arms.
 For example, some parents prefer a sleeping sack because it has pre-dedicated holes for you to guide your baby’s arms.

 You might also want to get a high-quality swaddle.
 In such a case, consider one from Burt’s Bees Baby.